Jessica Andrews (character): Commentary

 Lively also enjoyed reuniting with her co-stars, stating that there was "ton of screaming and dancing and lots of just joy...I hadn't seen Ralph since I was in my early twenties.
 And Billy — we've been friends for more years than I can count.
 It was just an absolute epic reunion".
-Although she has always viewed her early work on The Karate Kid III as "an absolute career highlight", she acknowledges the "frustration" on the set as they "didn't have a complete script.
+Although Lively has always viewed her early work on The Karate Kid III as "an absolute career highlight", she acknowledges the "frustration" on the set as they "didn't have a complete script.
 There were a lot of changes coming at us daily, and those are difficult circumstances to work under".
 However, she liked working with Macchio whom she describes as "professional and kind and warm and lovely to work with".
-She also notes that although her character was originally written as "a love interest", the relationship was eventually rewritten as a platonic one, which Lively suspects was due to the significant difference in their ages.
+Lively also notes that although her character was originally written as "a love interest", the relationship was eventually rewritten as a platonic one, which Lively suspects was due to the significant difference in their ages.
 She also recalls that Pat Morita was "funny, charming and delightful.
-I went to junior high with his daughter, which I didn't even realize until he was like, "You go to school with my daughter".
+I went to junior high with his daughter, which I didn't even realize until he was like, 'You go to school with my daughter.'
 [Laughs] I didn't have a lot of screen time with him or spend much time with him, but the little time that I did get to spend was absolutely wonderful".